cardboard-iguana/cardboard-iguana.com/log/2021-09-20-tryhackme-pre-security-supplements.md

 ### Variables

-Using the -x flag will force bash to output each line of the shell script you’re running before that line is executed.
+Using the -x flag will force bash to output each line of the shell script you're running before that line is executed.
 This can be useful for debugging.

 ```bash
 bash -x ./script.sh